RishiDesai15/Asteroids.java/README.md

 The game gets progressively more challenging as the number and speed of asteroids increase.

 Skills Learned and Developed:

 Object-Oriented Programming (OOP):

-Design and implement classes for Spaceship, Asteroid, Bullet, and other game entities.
+Designed and implemented classes for Spaceship, Asteroid, Bullet, and other game entities.
-Utilize concepts such as inheritance, encapsulation, and polymorphism to model the game elements.
+Utilized concepts such as inheritance, encapsulation, and polymorphism to model the game elements.

 Graphics and User Interface:

-Use Java's graphics libraries (e.g., JavaFX and Swing) to create a visually appealing and interactive game window.
+Used Java's graphics libraries (e.g., JavaFX and Swing) to create a visually appealing and interactive game window.
-Implement user input handling for spaceship movement and shooting.
+Implemented user input handling for spaceship movement and shooting.

 Collision Detection:

-Learn how to detect collisions between different game entities, such as spaceships and asteroids or bullets and asteroids.
+Learned how to detect collisions between different game entities, such as spaceships and asteroids or bullets and asteroids.

 Game Loop:

-Implement a game loop to handle continuous updates and rendering of the game state.
+Implemented a game loop to handle continuous updates and rendering of the game state.

 Randomization:

-Use random number generation to create unpredictable movement patterns for asteroids.
+Used random number generation to create unpredictable movement patterns for asteroids.

 Scoring System:

-Design and implement a scoring system that rewards players for successfully destroying asteroids.
+Designed and implemented a scoring system that rewards players for successfully destroying asteroids.

 Game State Management:

-Handle different game states (e.g., menu, playing, game over) and transitions between them.
+Handled different game states (e.g., menu, playing, game over) and transitions between them.

 Refactoring and Optimization:

-Practice refactoring code for improved readability and efficiency.
+Practiced refactoring code for improved readability and efficiency.
-Optimize performance to handle a larger number of game entities smoothly.
+Optimized performance to handle a larger number of game entities smoothly.